-It was the fourth time the Queen has lent jewelry to Kate (though it was the first piece originally owned by the Queen; all of the other jewels she’s worn were handed down to the Queen from the Queen Mother) and she is expected to do so again when Kate heads to New Zealand and Australia in April.
+It was the fourth time the Queen has lent jewellery to Kate (though it was the first piece originally owned by the Queen; all of the other jewels she’s worn were handed down to the Queen from the Queen Mother) and she is expected to do so again when Kate heads to New Zealand and Australia in April.
 Below, we look at the diamonds Kate’s already borrowed from the palace, the royal jewels worn by Princess Diana on her trips to Australia and New Zealand in the 1980s, and the probable pieces Queen Elizabeth will loan to Kate in the coming months.

-Perhaps the most famous piece of royal jewelry Kate borrowed is also her first: the delicate Cartier “Halo” tiara she wore on her wedding day in 2011.
+Perhaps the most famous piece of royal jewellery Kate borrowed is also her first: the delicate Cartier “Halo” tiara she wore on her wedding day in 2011.
 It’s not believed the Queen has worn it in public; an anniversary gift from the Queen Mother’s husband King George VI, it was purchased from Cartier in 1936 and has nearly 1,000 diamonds.
 In 1944, the Queen Mother gave the tiara to her daughter Elizabeth as an 18th birthday gift.

 Kate’s next “loan” from the queen was a diamond maple leaf brooch.
 The brooch was also a present from King George to the Queen Mother on the eve of their first Canadian tour in 1939.
 Since then it has been worn by the Queen and Camilla during Canadian visits.
 Most recently Kate wore it with two separate outfits on her first North American tour: on Canada Day and again when departing the country.